The number of $n$-queens configurations: Useful claims and calculations

-We collect here several calculations that will be useful in the sequel.
+We now collect several claims that will be useful in the sequel.
 On a first reading the reader may wish to skip this section and refer to it as each claim is used in the proof.

-\begin{clm} Let $N \in \N$ and $1/e > \varepsilon > 0$.
+\begin{clm} Let $N \in \N$ and $1/(2e) > \varepsilon > 0$.
 Suppose that $\gamma_1,\gamma_2 \in \Queenons$ satisfy $\dist{\gamma_1}{\gamma_2} < \varepsilon$.
 Then $|H_q^N(\gamma_1)-H_q^N(\gamma_2)| < 8N^2 \varepsilon \log \left( \frac{N}{2\varepsilon^2} \right)$. \end{clm}